 How fixed and variable rate reimbursement works

 FAVR is short for "fixed and variable rate."
 The name derives from the two types of expenses drivers experience.
-Fixed expenses generally stay the same from month to month.
-Variable expenses rise (or fall) over time.
+Fixed expenses remain stable from month to month.
+Variable expenses rise or fall more frequently.
 This vehicle reimbursement approach divides an employee's expenses into these two categories and then reimburses them accordingly.

 The employee then receives a monthly fixed payment equal to that expense amount.
 It's like a car allowance but based on data.

-The other type of expense is determined by driving distance, or mileage.
+Variable expenses are determined by driving distance, or mileage.
 The cost of fuel, maintenance, oil, and tires will increase the more a person drives.
-To address these expenses, the employer pays a variable cents-per-mile rate based on an appropriate vehicle driven within a particular geographic territory, since prices vary regionally.
+To address these expenses, the employer pays a cents-per-mile rate based on a standard vehicle driven within a particular geographic territory, since prices vary regionally.
+This rate is recalculated every few months in response to increases or decreases in costs.

-In summary, the employee receives a fixed monthly allowance and a variable mileage reimbursement.
-This is the most accurate way to offset an employee's vehicle expenses.
+This combination of a fixed monthly allowance and a variable mileage reimbursement is the most accurate way to offset an employee's vehicle expenses.
 Because all expenses are accounted for, the IRS considers FAVR an accountable plan and therefore tax-free.

 FAVR rules are complicated – why switch?